Our mission: We nurture and invest in artists, culture, and the arts throughout Santa Cruz County.

 - Ability to prioritize and self-direct within the ACSCC’s still-deepening culture of a caring and supportive work environment

-- Work effectively with little direct supervision within a highly collaborative and dynamic work environment
+- Work effectively with limited direct supervision within a highly collaborative and dynamic work environment

 - Strong administrative, organizational, and time management skills